Water dissociation efficiencies control the viability of reverse-bias bipolar membranes for CO2 electrolysis

 Abstract

-Bipolar membranes operated under reverse-bias (r-BPM) provide the only potential route to use PGM-free anodes in CO 2 electrolyzers when paired with the oxygen evolution reaction (OER).
-Under 100% water dissociation efficiency (WDE) conditions, the OH - generated by a r-BPM fully replenishes the OH - consumed by the OER, maintaining an alkaline anolyte.
+Bipolar membranes operated under reverse-bias (r-BPM) provide the only potential route to use anodes free of platinum group metals in CO 2 electrolyzers when paired with the oxygen evolution reaction.
+Under 100% water dissociation efficiency (WDE) conditions, the OH generated by a r-BPM fully replenishes the OH consumed by the oxygen evolution reaction, maintaining an alkaline anolyte.
 However, unwanted co-ion crossover leads to <100% WDEs, gradually causing anolyte acidification and nickel-based anodes to corrode over time.
-Here we experimentally measure the WDE of r-BPMs in a membrane-electrode assembly configuration as a function of current density, anolyte concentration and cation identity, finding that the highest measured WDE of 98% is insufficient to maintain an alkaline environment over extended operation.
-We further highlight through modelling that WDEs >99.8% are required to operate for >10,000 hours with reasonable anolyte volumes.
-Our results show that r-BPMs CO 2 electrolyzers require additional strategies, such as reverting to PGM anodes or regenerating anolyte, to operate stably at an industrial scale.
+Here we experimentally measured the WDE of r-BPMs in a membrane–electrode assembly configuration as a function of the current density, anolyte concentration and cation identity, finding that the highest measured WDE of 98% is insufficient to maintain an alkaline environment over extended operation.
+We further highlight through modeling that WDEs >99.8% are required to operate for >10,000 h with reasonable anolyte volumes.
+Our results show that r-BPMs CO 2 electrolyzers require additional strategies, such as reverting to platinum group metal anodes or regenerating the anolyte, to operate stably at an industrial scale.

 Article activity feed